mathigon/textbooks/content/codes/content.md

 > goals: play

 Morse code was also what the Colombian army used to send a message to the hostages.
 Translated from Spanish, the message was _19 PEOPLE RESCUED.
-YOU'RE NEXT.
-DON'T GIVE UP._ Listen to the song once more, and see if you can hear the dots and dashes in the background:
+YOU’RE NEXT.
+DON’T GIVE UP._ Listen to the song once more, and see if you can hear the dots and dashes in the background:

     figure.fixme: x-video(src="images/BetterDaysClip.mp4" poster="images/BetterDays.jpg" width=320 height=180 audio controls credit="YouTube")
     // TODO Audio rather than video, Show actual morse code while playing, score when finished

 ---
-> id: morse-application
+> id: morse-applications
+> goals: play

 If you don’t know Morse code, this may just sound like part of the music – but the hostages were soldiers who had been trained in Morse code, and recognized it in the song when they heard it on the